A student enrolling at SFCC should be aware of the college’s policies, procedures and options regarding course enrollment.

 Audit to Credit/Credit to Audit

-For a full-semester course, a student may change enrollment from audit to credit or from credit to audit until the end of the eighth week of instruction during the spring or fall semester and through the end of the fourth week of instruction in a summer session.
+For a full-semester course, a student may change enrollment from audit to credit or from credit to audit until the end of the eighth week of instruction during the spring or fall semester and through the end of the fourth week of instruction in a summer session (Policy 3-10 Audit of Credit Courses).
 Changes from audit to credit require the faculty member’s signature.
 For deadlines applied to courses that are less than a full semester in length, see the alternative calendar grid in the course schedule of classes or contact the Welcome and Advising Center or the Registrar’s Office.
 A course taken for audit may not be used to meet a prerequisite or corequisite.

 Drop or Withdrawal